future-proof-iot/RIOT-rs/CODE_OF_CONDUCT.md

     some frustration now and then, but we cannot allow that frustration to turn into a personal attack.
 It’s important to remember that a community where people feel uncomfortable or threatened is not a productive one.
-Members of the RIOT-rs community should be respectful when dealing with other members as well as with people outside the RIOT-rs community.
+Members of the Ariel OS community should be respectful when dealing with other members as well as with people outside the Ariel OS community.
 -   **Be careful in the words that you choose.** We are a community of professionals, and we conduct ourselves professionally.
 Be kind to others.
     Do not insult or put down other participants.
 Harassment and other